-Miriam of Magdala is currently re-emerging in books, new translations of the Gnostic gospels, TV specials, film, art, and music.
-She has come to us representing the archetypal Feminine Principle and the balancing of co-equality between women and men through the profound mysteries of the sacred marriage, the earthly and heavenly union, and the awakening of the Feminine.
+Miriam of Magdala is currently re-emerging in books, new translations of the Gnostic gospels, TV specials, film, art, music…and dance!
+Through her messages to those who hear, she speaks of the power of the natural balance of the masculine and feminine as a most sacred healing balm (The Heart of Love, by Gail Swanson).
+She has come to teach us of the profound mysteries of the sacred marriage and the awakening of the Divine Feminine.

 Ancient Gnostic scriptures point to a belief that Mary Magdalene might have been the consort or wife of Yeshua (Jesus), and that it was she to whom He revealed the fullness of His teachings.
 In this context, she is often referred to as the “Apostle of the Apostles.”
 Currently, Mary seems to be awakening out of a long, imposed sleep, calling us to “Come!”—to walk forth and share the joyful good news of the Divine love, compassion, and wisdom of the Christ.